r2mishra/roebling/README.md

 # Design
 - Parse command-line options
 - Generate concurrent requests at given pace with a Pacer
 - Plot latencies in real-time with a ASCII line chart using `brick`.
+(Credits: [asciichart](https://github.com/madnight/asciichart)).
+Resize if needed to fit terminal width.
-- Calculate aggregate metrics for bytes sent and received, percentiles for latency distribution, statistics for request success, etc
+- Calculate metrics for bytes sent and received, percentiles for latency distribution, statistics for request successes, etc

 # Architecture
 We have a basic setup to attack a given target endpoint at a given rate for a set number of times with the help of a pacer.
 We've replicated command-line arguments for [ali](https://github.com/nakabonne/ali), but haven't implemented all the features yet.
 There are two key components, each to be run in it's own thread: